UNCLASSIFIED (U)

 (1) (U) The phrase “clear and convincing evidence” appears several times in INA 212(a)(3)(B) with reference to undesignated terrorist organizations.
 The INA places the burden of proof on the applicant to establish that they did not know, or should not have reasonably known, that the undesignated terrorist organization was, in fact, a terrorist organization.
 (Applicants are deemed to know that designated terrorist organizations are terrorist organizations, regardless of their actual knowledge or belief).

-(2) (U) You must consider the following in determining whether a visa applicant can demonstrate by “clear and convincing evidence” that they did not know, and should not reasonably have known, that an undesignated organization was a terrorist organization:
+(2) (U) Consider the following in determining whether a visa applicant can demonstrate by “clear and convincing evidence” that they did not know, and should not reasonably have known, that an undesignated organization was a terrorist organization:

 (a) (U) Facts specific to the individual, such as residence, profession, education, and people with whom and groups with which the applicant has associated;